Describe what you do

 What have been your most notable achievements during your career so far?

 I was a Specialist Consultant Project Manager for Balfour Beatty, and got to work all over the country on several high-profile projects on the Resource Efficiency Programme.
 Also, during my dissertation I started a pathway which, after completing my degree, I developed into a system that accurately forecast the cost of construction waste removal at the outset of a project.
 After extensive testing, the system proved to be accurate to +/-£1000.
 These projects ranged from £7m-£125m and covered an area between Aberystwyth to London for a combined portfolio of £422m.
+Now, I specialise in project recovery after delivering £330m of projects directly, with involvement in a further £856.5m.

 How has the construction project management degree helped you in your career?